captionpoint/captionpoint-plays/THE-ROOMMATE.md

 ---
 I tell him that all the time,
 ---
-I say In Iowa you could have
+I say, In Iowa you could have
 ---
-a house for the money you
+a house for the money you spend on
-spend on
 ---
 He doesn't like it when I say that.
 ---